Integrability and geometry of the Wynn recurrence: Introduction

 \section{Introduction}

-The connection between the theory of integrable systems and numerical algorithms related to the Pad\'{e} approximants~\cite{Brezinski-CFPA,Brezinski,Gragg} was observed many times since the first papers on the subject~\cite{Moser,ChCh,GRP,PGR,PGR-LMP,Hirota-1993}, see also more recent works \cite{NagaiTokihiroSatsuma,BrezinskiHeHuRedivo-ZagliaSun,HeHuSunWeniger,Brezinski-CA-XX,BrezinskiRedivo-Zaglia,NagaoYamada}.
-According to authors of \cite{CHHL} \emph{the connection between convergence acceleration algorithms and integrable systems brings a different and fresh look to both domains and could be of benefit to them.} Due to the Hankel (or Toeplitz) structure of determinants used in the Pad\'{e} theory constructions, there exists close connection of the subject with the theory of orthogonal polynomials~\cite{Ismail}.
+The connection between the theory of integrable systems and numerical algorithms related to the Pad\'{e} approximants~\cite{Brezinski-CFPA,Brezinski,Gragg} was observed many times since the first papers on the subject~\cite{Moser,ChCh,GRP,PGR,PGR-LMP,Hirota-1993}, see also more recent works \cite{NagaiTokihiroSatsuma,BrezinskiHeHuRedivo-ZagliaSun,HeHuSunWeniger,Brezinski-CA-XX,BrezinskiRedivo-Zaglia,NagaoYamada}.According to authors of \cite{CHHL} \emph{the connection between convergence acceleration algorithms and integrable systems brings a different and fresh look to both domains and could be of benefit to them.} Due to the Hankel (or Toeplitz) structure of determinants used in the Pad\'{e} theory constructions, there exists close connection of the subject with the theory of orthogonal polynomials~\cite{Ismail}.
+Recently, the relation of partial-skew-orthogonal polynomials to integrable lattices with Pfaffian tau-functions was investigated in~\cite{CHHL-CMP}.

-It is well known (see for example recent textbook~\cite{IDS} where the relationship of discrete integrable systems to Pad\'{e} approximants is discussed in detail) that the relation can be described via the discrete-time Toda chain equations~\cite{Hirota-2dT} which is in fact one of the Frobenius identities~\cite{Baker} found long time ago.
+It is well known (see for example recent textbook~\cite{IDS} where the relationship of discrete integrable systems to Pad\'{e} approximants is discussed in detail) that the relation can be described via the discrete-time Toda lattice~\cite{Hirota-2dT} which is in fact one of the Frobenius identities~\cite{Baker} found long time ago.
 The subclass of solutions of the discrete-time Toda chain equations relevant in the Pad\'{e} theory is given by restriction to half-infinite chain.
 In the literature there are known also other special solutions of the equations, like the finite or periodic chain reductions, or infinite chain soliton solutions.
 Even more developed theory exists for its continuous time version~\cite{Toda-TL,Moser,Berezansky}.